Table of Contents

 Barbara Oakley, Terrence Sejnowski, and Alistair McConville have paved a more convenient way of unlocking parts of the human brain.
 Brains are amazing.
 They are the most sophisticated gadgets in the universe.
 They change their structure depending on what you do with them.
 But are you aware of what it needs when it comes to studying?

 Study shows that straining your brain with constant studying loses focus.
 Undeniably, the brain needs to concentrate when it is trying to grasp something.
-If you are used to allotting a serious amount of time in studying, this book is telling you now that you don’t have to suffer from burnouts and brain strains.
+If you are used to allotting a serious amount of time to studying, this book is telling you now that you don’t have to suffer from burnouts and brain strains.
 How relieving does that sound?

 The authors use tools to learn the secret in understanding how the brain works so it can unlock its power in the learning process.
 This book explains why letting your mind wander is important, how to avoid rut thinking and the value of metaphors in developing understanding.
 Did you know that having a poor memory can be a good thing?
 The book explains that, too!

 The brain is more powerful than you think.
 You just need to know how to turn than power on.
 The simple tricks provided in the book can improve your learning with fun.
 In fact, you are meeting a few zombies in the book.
 But don’t worry everything is well laid in a child-friendly manner.